 Learn about as many types of animal feed as possible and find out which food is best for them.

-BARF stands for Bones and Raw Food.
+BARF stands for Bones and Raw Food (or Biologically Appropriate Raw Food).
 This food is believed to be the closest the animals’ natural nutritional needs.
 Read up on the correct proportions and preparation before giving it to your pet.
 Always start with small amounts.
+There are store-bought BARF diets too.

 You may wish to home-cook for your pets.
 Again, please read up on the correct proportions and preparation to ensure the food is nutritionally balanced.

 The key to getting the proportions right in home preparation of petfood is to “Think Chicken”.
-When a wild cat or wild dog catches a wild chicken in the wild (!) to eat, the first part it eats is usually the stomach which contains digested plant-food, hence, we have some cooked vegetables.
+When a wild cat or wild dog catches a wild chicken in the wild to eat, the first part it eats is usually the stomach which contains digested plant-food, hence, we have some cooked vegetables.
 And the amount of veges is only about 5-10%.
 Next, it goes for the meat, skin, muscle and organs (raw or cooked in our preparation).
 Finally, it chews on the bones for dessert.
-Hence, a bit of raw bones (from the chicken neck) so that our pets get the nutrients from the bone marrow.
+Hence, a bit of raw bones (from the chicken neck, for example) so that our pets get the nutrients from the bone marrow.
 Never feed cooked bones – it splinters.
+The proportions muscle meat/organs/bones/vegetables also differ for dogs and cats because cats are obligate carnivores and taurine is a very essential amino acid for cats.

 Wet canned food